anchetaWern/RNSensorDemo/README.md

 # RNSensorDemo
 A sample React Native app that uses the accelerometer data from React Native Sensors.

+You can read the full tutorial at: [https://pusher.com/tutorials/game-device-sensors-react-native](https://pusher.com/tutorials/game-device-sensors-react-native)

 ### Prerequisites

 -   React Native development environment